RouninMedia/is_JSON/README.md

 # is_JSON
 A simple pair of PHP & JS functions which detect if a given string is valid JSON.
-An Ashiva component.

 ## PHP `is_JSON` Function